Why is tooth brushing important you ask? Great question!

 12. Prevent Calculus build up

-If you do not remove plaque with daily brushing and flossing it hardens into calculus also called Tartar.
+If you do not remove plaque with daily brushing and flossing it can harden into calculus also called Tartar.
 Calcified or hardened plaque must be scaled off and removed by a dental professional.

 Most people brush their teeth twice a day!
 Or do they?
 We tell ourselves we brush twice a day but do you really?
 The proof is in the pudding or should I say plaque.